alxmsl/GoogleClient/README.md

 ## <a name="oauth2"></a> OAuth2 authorization

-To authorize client you need to create [WebServerApplication](/source/OAuth2/WebServerApplication.php) instance with needed scopes using client identifier, client secret and redirect uri from you console
+To authorize client via [Google OAuth2](https://developers.google.com/android-publisher/authorization) you need to create [WebServerApplication](/source/OAuth2/WebServerApplication.php) instance with needed scopes using client identifier, client secret and redirect uri from you console

 ```
     $Client = new WebServerApplication();